AtaaEddin/asp-dotnet-core-implmentations/Readme.md

-This repository presnetes mini projects which are implementations for asp dotnet core aspects to further include any of them in big projects if nessacery.
+This repository presents mini projects which are implementations for asp dotnet core aspects to further include any of them in big projects if nessacery.